 If you’re a frequent road-tripper or a major sports fan who spends a lot of time in the car, the answer to this may be “Very.”
 If so, you should know that choosing a receiver with built-in HD radio decoding will increase the audio quality of local radio stations broadcast in HD.
-If access to subscription based service for sports programming makes a difference to you, consider this as well.
+If access to subscription based service for sports programming makes a difference to you, consider this as well or a satellite radio.

 If you shop on weekday mornings, you’ll get more time to play around with the equipment and more attention from salespeople if you want it.
 Don’t just rely on what the salespeople tell you or show you, though.
 Get your hands on the controls and feel them out for yourself.
 Does the screen layout make sense to you?
 Do the buttons respond quickly enough to your touch?
 Remember, you’ll be driving while using these controls, so you want it to feel right when you use them.

 What car audio system sounds right to me?

 When auditioning speakers in the store, do so in a demo vehicle if available.
 And try them out with your own music so you can really assess the sound quality.
 Ask which amplifiers are driving the speakers and how much power they’re using in watts.
 Be sure you’re only auditioning speakers compatible with the head-units and amplifiers that will fit your car.
 Why fall in love with a sound you can’t have?

 Car Stereo City in San Diego has the Best Aftermarket Speaker System Installation